Boundary Issues – the Hot New Malady Du Jour

 You're alone!
 You'll always be alone!
 You suck!

-Millions of women each year, in a fit of post-New Year’s resolution fervor, vow to get healthy, lose weight…etc, etc., but what they really crave is to be in a fulfilling relationship―despite their insistence that they’re never lonely, they love their life, the only fulfilling relationship they need is the one with their friends, and…if romance happens to come along, well, great, but they weren’t holding their breath.
+Millions of women each year, in a fit of post-New Year’s resolution fervor, vow to get healthy, lose weight, etc., but what they really crave is to be in a fulfilling relationship―despite their insistence that they’re never lonely, they love their life, the only fulfilling relationship they need is the one with their friends, and if romance happens to come along, well, great, but they weren’t holding their breath.

 “Oh, bullshit,” I say to that!
 Just makes you want to slap them, doesn’t it?
-Surely they can’t be serious..?
+They can’t be serious?

 We can all think back to a time in our lives, preferably in another galaxy, when we felt empty without a man.
-(Most of us can…and fuck you, if you were the popular pretty cheerleader that always had a guy) Add in the reptilian need to get laid, and this made our desperation for a steady boyfriend that much more agonizing.
+Add in the reptilian need to get laid, and this made our desperation for a steady boyfriend that much more agonizing.
 The shame of being solo would push us to our lowest.

-You’d have this unexplainable hatred towards someone, for no reason, other than the fact that deep down, she reminded you of an aspect of yourself that you abhor.
-You would harbor jealous resentment of anyone in a relationship, or that was happy for that matter…especially friends with mates, who would smugly smile at you, damn them!
+You would have this unexplainable hatred towards someone, for no reason, other than the fact that deep down, she reminded you of an aspect of yourself that you abhor.
+You would harbor jealous resentment of anyone in a relationship, or that was happy for that matter―especially friends with mates, who would smugly smile at you, damn them!

 And you knew what the smile meant.
 I’m getting’ laid and you’re not.
 You knew the smile because you yourself were guilty of the same smugness, on the occasions you had a boyfriend.